steveghee/OCTO_Studio_extensions/README.md

 ### Surface Indicator (** new **)
 The surface indicator widget will place a user-supplied marker (image) onto the surface athte location where the surface is tapped.
 The marker can be placed tangential to the surface, or orthogonal (along the surface 'normal').
+Optionally, a 3d marker can be used instad of a 2d image; the 3d marker is fixed (included with the widget) and is positioned to point along the normal towards the point on the surface.
+If supplied, text for an optional label will be displayed.
+If bound to a data source (array) the first item in the array will be used to position (and label) the indicator.

 ### Locator (** new **)
 The Locator widget can be linked to the output of Finder.
 The output of locator is a matching list of location points that match the items in the find results list.